Critical Liouville quantum gravity and CLE$_4$: Preliminaries

+For $\gamma < 2$, the $\gamma$-LQG disk was first introduced in \cite{wedges}, via a different description involving infinite measures.
+Their definition, after conditioning on the boundary length being $L$, agrees with Definition~\ref{def-lqg-disk}; see \cite[Remark 2.5]{hs-cardy-embedding} for an explanation of equivalence (it is stated for $\gamma=\sqrt{8/3}$, but the explanation holds for all $\gamma < 2$).
+We note for later use that the definition used in \cite{acsw-loop} agrees with that of \cite{wedges}, and hence Definition~\ref{def-lqg-disk}.
 An alternative definition of the $\gamma$-LQG disk for $\gamma\in (0,2)$, based on conformal field theory, is given in~\cite{hrv-disk}.
 The definition there and the one in Definition~\ref{def-lqg-disk} are proven to be equivalent in~\cite{cercle-quantum-disk} (see also \cite{ahs-integrability}).

 We will typically parametrize the LQG disks in this paper by the unit disk $\BB D$ rather than the strip $\mcl S$.
 An embedding of the LQG disk into $\BB D$ can be obtained from the embedding in Definition~\ref{def-lqg-disk} by applying a conformal map $\BB D \to \mcl S$ and changing coordinates via~\eqref{eqn-lqg-coord}.